 While DVT holds many benefits, it’s important to be mindful of the potential risks the technology may pose.

 Specifically, adding an additional component to ETH’s mechanics could make the network vulnerable to new attacks.
 This makes it especially important that DVT is implemented thoughtfully.
+Additionally, DVT could increase operational costs and network latency as nodes are split between more parties.

 These risks can be mitigated with careful and considered implementation.
 From a broader perspective, slight increases in costs and latency are small prices to pay for the enhanced security offered by DVT.